MichielsenM/FOAM/docs/Configuration.md

 - kval
 >   type: int <br>
     default: 0 <br>
-    meridional degree (k value) of the mode ID (k,m) of the g-mode pattern
+    Meridional degree (k value) of the mode ID (k,m) of the g-mode pattern.

 - mval
 >   type: int <br>
     default: 1 <br>
-    azimuthal order (m value) of the mode ID (k,m) of the g-mode pattern
+    Azimuthal order (m value) of the mode ID (k,m) of the g-mode pattern.

 - rotation_gyre
 >   type: float <br>
     default: 0.0 <br>
-    Rotation rate in d^-1 (CYC_PER_DAY of GYRE) that was used in GYRE to calculate the pulsation frequencies
+    Rotation rate in d^-1 (CYC_PER_DAY of GYRE) that was used in GYRE to calculate the pulsation frequencies.

 - gyre_dir
 >   type: string <br>